AlessandroCasonato/project_ai_use_case/readme.md

 - How windy will be on July 20 in Tokyo?
 - How much humidity will there be on Thursday in London?
 - What can you do?
+- What can this bot do?

+# Unit testing

+Execute the following command in the project folder to execute the unit tests contained in the "tests" folder:

+python -m pytest tests/